gdivegas/intro-to-ruby/_posts/1000-01-31-twitter-project-part-1.markdown

 end
 ```

 All of these keys and tokens are currently blank.
 We need to get tokens and keys we can use.
-Either use the keys and tokens provided to you at the Try Turing weekend, or follow the instructions <a href="#register">here</a> to generate your own keys and tokens.
+Either use the keys and tokens provided to you today, or follow the instructions <a href="#register">here</a> to generate your own keys and tokens.
 Paste the keys and tokens into your file.
 It should look like this (these are fake keys, so they won't work if you try to use them):

 ```ruby
 require 'twitter'